 Special thanks to our allies at Missouri Parks Assoc.

-UPDATE: The House passed the budget with the $6 million appropriation.
+UPDATE: The House passed the budget with the $6 million appropriations.
 We must now contact Missouri senators who will consider the proposed budget next.

 Transfer of the ONSR to the state would mean the loss of some $8 million in annual federal expenditures in the region and saddle the state park system with equivalent annual expenses and an additional $32 million backlog in deferred maintenance.